Pun-it/Tshirt-Segmenter/README.md

 # Tshirt-Segmenter
-A basic model that uses YOLOv8's segmentation model and a Tshirt sagmentation dataset from Roboflow for segmentation.
+A basic model that uses YOLOv8's segmentation model and a Tshirt segmentation dataset from Roboflow for segmentation.